 Cloudy With a Chance of Meatballs

 In this classic book, the town Chewandswallow was an ordinary town with extraordinary weather.
 It came three times a day, at breakfast, lunch, and dinner, and rained, snowed, or blew in…food!
-But the weather takes a turn for the worse, and the town is a mess, and the people fear for their lives.
+But the weather turns for the worse and the town is a mess, causing the people to fear for their lives.

 The Velveteen Rabbit

 At first, a brand-new toy, now an old, threadbare relic, the velveteen rabbit is saved by a magic fairy who whisks him away from Rabbitland.
 There, he becomes “Real” and a cherished childhood companion who will be loved forever.
 This is a beautiful story of transformation and redemption through a child’s unwavering love.

 Alexander and the Terrible, Horrible, No Good, Very Bad Day